CIS565-Fall-2022/Project2-Stream-Compaction/README.md

   run time on your GPU.
   * (You shouldn't compare unoptimized implementations to each other!)
   ![](img/blocksizeTable.png)

+    _Table.
+1 Blocksize vs. Results for each algorithm_

   ![](img/blocksize.png)

+  _Fig.
+1 Blocksize vs. Results for each algorithm_

 * Compare all of these GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan.
 Plot a graph of the comparison